rayhanuddin2019/php-modules/docs/multi-boxing.md

 ]
 ```

 And therein lies the secret to module multi-boxing.
-By creating a [`Factory`][factory] class that exposes its
+By creating a [`Service`][service] class that exposes its
-dependencies, we can now crawl the list of services programmatically and re-wire the services however we want.
-As an
+dependencies, we can now crawl the list of services programmatically and re-wire them however we want.
+As an added
-added bonus, such a class can also use the list of dependencies to auto-get those services from the container and pass
+bonus, such a class can also use the list of dependencies to auto-get those services from the container and pass
 **those** to the factory function rather than passing the whole container.
 And we haven't even mentioned the utility
 of having other implementations, such as [`Config`][config] for static values or [`Callback`][callback] for callback
 functions, which would have otherwise been nested anonymous functions.
 Yuck!